Indo-Fijians: Labels: Unifying an identity

 The correct label and identity for Indo-Fijians has historically been debated.
-Common labels such as Fijian Indian, as Fiji-Indian and Indo-Fijian have been used inter-changeably.
+Common labels such as Fijian Indian, as Fiji-Indian and Indo-Fijian have been used interchangeably.
 These labels have proved culturally and politically controversial, and finding a single label of identification for those with South Asian ancestry in Fiji has fuelled a debate that has continued for many decades.

 Labels that use the term 'Indian' can be seen as problematic.
 This is because the term 'Indian' no longer accurately represents people with ancestry from the various countries of the Indian subcontinent, such as modern-day Pakistan, Bangladesh, and Nepal.

 Historic Identities: Indo Fijians versus indigenous Fijians

 In the late 1960s, the leader of the National Federation Party, A. D. Patel, who used the slogan, "One Country, One People, One Destiny", suggested that all Fiji's citizens should be called Fijians and to distinguish the original inhabitants from the rest, the name Taukei should be used for native Fijians.
 At the time, there was opposition to this from some native Fijians who feared that any such move would deprive them of the special privileges they had enjoyed since cession in 1874.
 The Fiji Times started using Fiji Islander to describe all Fiji's citizens but this name did not catch on.